OAuth2 Client

 // Retrieve and display the access token

-const tokenData = await this.oauth2Service.getAccessTokenForUser(user, read);
+const tokenData = await this.oauth2Service.getAccessTokenForUser(user, read, this.app.getLogger());

 if (tokenData && tokenData.token) {